-Design Notes: Storage Auction Showdown was my first board game which I developed seriously to completion.
+Design Notes: Storage Auction Showdown was my first completed board game.
 The goal of the game was to mimic the experience of popular TV shows on the subject, especially Storage Wars on AMC.
 Bidders compete in auctions for storage units that may hold trash or treasure, with only limited information.
-The process of working on this game was an excellent learning experience, and I drastically increased my game design skills while working on and playtesting it.
-The game is actually very simple in that players only have to decide when and how much to bid.
+The process of working on this game was an excellent learning experience, and I drastically increased my game design skills while working on and play testing it.
+The game rules are actually very simple in that players only have to decide when and how much to bid.
 The thought that goes into that decision and the dynamics that evolve around it make the game shine.
 The best thing about this game is the surprise after an auction is won.
 Likened to the reveal of a hand in a tense game of poker, everyone at the table gets to see if the bidder got a great deal or ended up with garbage.
 Players enjoyed the variety of content and streamlined, simultaneous gameplay.

 The most important lesson I learned making this game was unexpected though now obvious: a game can't just be fun, it needs to have something unique and a marketing hook.
 The board game industry is exploding, and competition is greater than ever.
 Every game needs to stand out in a special unique way, ideally multiple ways.
 This is where Storage Auction Showdown failed in a commercial sense.
 If there is no strong initial hook to get customers excited about your game enough to buy or play it in the first place, or rave about it afterwards, then it can't do well.
 While the game has a few original things going on and a unique combination of elements, it is nothing special in the eyes of most players, even if they really enjoy it.
 The experience was eye opening, and very beneficial.
 When I work on projects now I strive to design uniqueness from the beginning.

 Ani.me (2018) - Staffed Booth Selling And Demoing Card Games